Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 # Component-based Applications

 The component-based application is a Tizen application model.
 This application model enables you to create an application that provides multiple components in one process.
-In the component-based application model, components have two different types, service-component and frame-component, each component type has its own lifecycle.
-The frame-component has a lifecycle that adequate for managing UI resources.
-On the other hand, the service-component has a lifecycle for managing non-UI services.
+In the component-based application model, there are two types of components.
+Each component type has its own lifecycle:

+- Service-component: The service-component has a lifecycle for managing non-UI services.
+- Frame-component: The frame-component has a lifecycle for managing UI resources.

 You can add components to the component-based applications.
 The registered components create instances when the component-based application receives a launch request.

-The main component-based Application API features include:
+The main component-based application API features include:

 - Application states